Cape Breton Regional Municipality: Mi'kmaq

-The Palaeoindians inhabiting the area prior to European arrival lived a semi-nomadic lifestyle, following the cycle of the seasons in search of food and resources, which required the frequent moving from place to place.
+The Palaeoindians inhabiting the area before European arrival lived a semi-nomad lifestyle, following the cycle of the seasons in search of food and resources, which required frequent moving from place to place.
 The area known as Cape Breton Island has been a part of the territory of the Mi'kmaq nation of Mi'kma'ki.
 Mi'kma'ki included what is now the Maritimes, parts of Maine, Newfoundland and the Gaspé Peninsula.

 French settlement

 The French were the first Europeans to claim the region, which was named Acadia.
 Control passed back and forth between the English and French throughout the late 17th and early 18th centuries.
 Under the Treaty of Utrecht of 1713, France retained control of "Île Royale".
 In 1719, France began construction on a fortified town located along the sheltered southwestern shore of Havre Louisbourg, naming the settlement Louisbourg.

 The fortress was captured by British colonial forces, then returned by the British to France.
 It was captured again during the Seven Years' War which saw the inhabitants expelled and the fortress completely destroyed by British Army engineers in 1760.